The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation is the task of producing pixel-wise semantic labels over a given an image.
+Semantic segmentation is the task of producing pixel-wise semantic labels over a given image.
 This is an important problem that has many useful applications such as medical imaging, robotics, scene-understanding, and autonomous driving.
 Supervised semantic segmentation models are effective, but they require tremendous amounts of pixel-wise labels, typically provided by a time consuming human annotation process.
-To overcome the need of collecting more pixel-wise labeled data, there has been an increase in interest in semi-supervised semantic segmentation in recent years~\cite{souly2017semi,hung2019adversarial, mittal2019semi,mendelsemi,french2019semi,olsson2020classmix,Ouali_2020_CVPR}.
+To overcome the need of collecting more pixel-wise labeled data, there has been an increase in interest in semi-supervised semantic segmentation in recent years~\cite{souly2017semi,hung2019adversarial, mittal2019semi,mendelsemi,french2019semi,olsson2020classmix,Ouali_2020_CVPR,alonso2021semi}.

 Self-training is a classic semi-supervised learning method that uses pseudo-labels to guide its learning process.
 We define pseudo-labels as predictions generated by a given model in contrast to human-provided annotations.
 Self-training means using a model's own predictions as pseudo-labels in its loss during training.
 Recently, there has been a resurgence of self-training methods in semi-supervised learning~\cite{lee2013pseudo,radosavovic2018data,zhai2019s4l,zoph2020rethinking,xie2020self}.
-Despite the recent comeback of self-training methods, most recent self-training works are confined to only one refinement stage.\footnote{We define one refinement stage as training a model for $K$ iterations a single time, and multiple refinement stages refer to repeating the training process multiple times by bootstrapping on a previously trained model.} We aim to investigate the behaviour of self-training after many (i.e.~$>3$) refinement stages for semi-supervised semantic segmentation.
+Despite the recent comeback of self-training methods, most recent self-training works are confined to only one refinement stage.

+Iterative self-training consists of multiple refinement stages, each consisting of K training iterations.
+At the beginning of each stage the model is initialized with weights from the previous stage, and pseudo-labels are regenerated (see Sec.~\ref{sec2}).
+We aim to investigate the behaviour of self-training after many (i.e.~$>3$) refinement stages for semi-supervised semantic segmentation.